HCPLab-SYSU/EXPRESS-Bench/README.md

   title={Beyond the Destination: A Novel Benchmark for Exploration-Aware Embodied Question Answering}, author={Jiang, Kaixuan and Liu, Yang and Chen, Weixing and Luo, Jingzhou and Chen, Ziliang and Pan, Ling and Li, Guanbin and Lin, Liang}, year={2025}
+  journal={arXiv preprint arXiv:2503.11117}
 }

 ```
-If you have any question about this code, feel free to reach (liuy856@mail.sysu.edu.cn).
+If you have any question about this code, feel free to reach (jiangkx3@mail2.sysu.edu.cn or liuy856@mail.sysu.edu.cn).